 In this article, we’ll be walking through all the steps to get started with AWS Lightsail and GridPane.
 We’ll first take a look at getting things set up in your AWS account, and then we’ll provision an Lightsail VPS directly from within our GridPane dashboard using the AWS API.

 Table of Contents

-The above warning means that if you create more than 5 servers, number 6 onwards may not be assigned a static IP address, and this has the potential to cause some serious problems for these servers.
+The info in the above warning box means that if you create more than 5 servers, number 6 onwards may not be assigned a static IP address, and this has the potential to cause some serious problems for these servers.

 If your Lightsail server does not have a static IP, then when this server restarts for the first time, it may be assigned a completely new IP address.
 This will disconnect your server from GridPane, but more importantly any websites that are on this server will cease to be accessible because the DNS records will now be pointing to the wrong IP address.